 The process of dry needling involves the professional inserting several stainless steel needles into your skin, without any fluid in them.
 These needles are placed strategically in specific muscles or tissues (trigger points) to help release knots, relieve any muscle pain or spasms, and promote flexibility.
 Also known as intramuscular stimulation, sessions can last from 15 minutes to an hour as the needles will remain in your skin for 10 to 30 minutes depending on your issue.

 As dry needling is a relatively modern invention, there is no specific guidance or regulatory protocol on how the practice is performed; this means that you won’t find any licensed practitioners.
-Typically, these practices are carried out by a sports therapist or physical therapist.
+Typically, these practices are carried out by sports therapists or physical therapists.

 The idea behind the whole technique is that pain is the result of an underlying nerve or muscular problem, and isn’t just restricted to the area afflicted with pain.
 It is only effective if you are receiving no other treatments.